samuel-rufi/maml/README.md

     m.load(address, password);

-To split a channel, you simply need to change the password:
+To split a channel, you simply need to change the password.
+The rest is done automatically:

     m.split(newPassword);